 Chloe participated in Whole Exome Sequencing when it became available in 2010.
 At the time, her test was inconclusive since the mutations found in Chloe’s DNA were not yet connected to any diagnosis or disease; however, the Mastins opted to leave Chloe’s results in a genetics database for future research.
 Years later, shortly before Chloe’s 16th birthday, Kelly got an unexpected call from the geneticist about a newly discovered syndrome, HADDS, which was caused by a mutation of the EBF3 gene which was seen in Chloe's genetics report from years earlier.
 Paul and Kelly describe the emotion of finally having a diagnosis as a coming home of sorts.
 After feeling mostly alone for 16 years, connecting with families who could relate with many details of their life with Chloe was refreshing and exciting.
 And Chloe, too, found great joy in “belonging” with others who share her diagnosis.
 The Mastins are committed to helping support families with a HADDS diagnosis, knowing what a gift it would have been to have someone over the years who could relate and offer guidance early on.
 The Mastins live in Fort Worth, Texas, and continue to champion disability-related causes.

 The Schindlers are a military family, currently serving in San Antonio, TX.
 David and Mallory have two young children, Grant & Grace.
-Grant was born premature at 31 weeks in 2015, and spent his first few months of life in the NICU at Walter Reed National Military Medical Center in Bethesda, MD.
-While they noticed delays and abnormalities, initially they and the medical staff assumed they were due to his early arrival.
-As time progressed, delays increased and more abnormal neurological symptoms presented themselves.
-For the first 24 months of life, Grant endured weeks of hospitalizations for urinary tract and kidney infections due to neurogenic bladder dysfunction, brain surgery to relieve hydrocephalus, and countless visits to specialists and in-home therapists in the Washington, DC area to treat verbal delays, autistic-like tendencies, ataxia, and hypotonia-related constipation.
+Grant was born premature at 31 weeks in 2015, and spent the first few months of life in the NICU at Walter Reed National Military Medical Center in Bethesda, MD.
+While they noticed delays and abnormalities, the medical staff assumed they were due to his early arrival.
+As time passed, delays increased and more abnormal neurological symptoms presented themselves.
+For the first 24 months of life, Grant endured weeks of hospitalizations for urinary tract and kidney infections due to neurogenic bladder dysfunction, brain surgery to relieve hydrocephalus, and countless visits to specialists and in-home therapists in the Washington, D.C. area to treat verbal delays, autistic-like tendencies, ataxia, and hypotonia-related constipation.
 When he turned 2, Grant finally received a HADDS diagnosis thanks to a Whole Exome Sequencing genetic test.
 The timing of Grant’s testing was incredible, as the syndrome had just been discovered a few months prior.

 A syndrome diagnosis is a funny thing – you are relieved by at last having the answer to explain your child’s struggles, while simultaneously distraught with the confirmation that this could be a lifelong, uphill battle for your child.
 While the Schindlers accepted the news, they had to adjust their expectations, goals, socialization, therapies, advocacy and everything else that comes along with a HADD Syndrome diagnosis.